WebFrameworks-F21/semester-project-michaella-alex/readme.md

 python manage.py createsuperuser
 ```

 Follow the prompts to create your account.
-Finally run the following command to start the back-end server.
+Run the command below to start the back-end server.

 ```
 python manage.py runserver
 ```

-Using a separate shell, use the following command to start the front-end server.
+Using a separate shell, use the command below to start the front-end server.

 ```
 cd client-racks